Apply

 Macroeconomics

-This component will provide students with the technical and analytical tools required to understand how the macroeconomy functions on both the domestic and global levels.
+This component will provide students with the technical and analytical tools required to understand how the macroeconomy functions on both the domestic and global scale.
 The course encourages students to adopt a critical approach to their study of policy through understanding the limitations and conflicts that they present.
 Policy approaches are also considered in a historical context to understand how macroeconomics has changed over time.

 Themes in Economics

-Educational Visits
+Co-curricular Activities and Educational Visits